iiasa/Condor_run_R/configuring.md

 ### CONDOR_DIR
 Default value: `"Condor"`

-Directory where for each run, Condor log files and other run artifacts are stored in subdirectories.
+Directory where for each run, Condor log files and other run artifacts are stored in a subdirectory.
 Excluded from bundle.
 Can also be an absolute path.
 Created when it does not exist.

 ### SEED_JOB_RELEASES
 Default value: `0`